 The age of technology is a lifelong learner’s best friend

 With endless (literally) pages of information at your fingertips, now’s the time to learn.
-One major benefit to all of the technological advancements is that you can now learn from the comfort of your own space.
+One major benefit to all of the technological advancements in our society is that you can now learn from the comfort of your own space.

 Plus, technology has allowed us to break down many barriers of access to learning.

-The pandemic birthed online learning as a new normal, and from that, we are starting to recognize the value in digital learning.
+The pandemic birthed online learning as a new normal, and from that, we are starting to see the value in digital learning.

 You no longer need to enroll in a class where you’ll be surrounded by strangers.
 It’s not even a prerequisite to be in a metropolitan area!
-You can literally be in the comfort of your home in a completely isolated-from-society area, and pick up a new passion.
+You can literally be in the comfort of your home in a completely rural area, and pick up your new passion.